-Covered mediactions and supplies (continued) You pay Covered medications and supplies (continued) High Option Standard Option FDA approved women's contraceptive drugs and devices for the purpose of birth control, with a physician's written prescription.
-Note: You may purchase up to a 90-day supply of covered drugs and supplies at select participating pharmacies through Express Scripts' Smart90® Program.
+Benefits Description You Pay Covered medications and supplies (cont.)
+High Option Standard Option Specialty drugs: • used to treat chronic complex conditions and require Copayments per prescription or refill are: Copayments per prescription or refill are: special handling and close monitoring • 30-day supply: \$80 • 30-day supply: \$120 must be obtained through the Accredo, the Express Scripts Specialty Pharmacy 60-day supply: \$16090-day supply: \$240 60-day supply: \$240 90-day supply: \$360 See description of Specialty drugs on page 69.
+Note: Specialty drugs may require prior authorization or be subject to quantity limits.
+Contact Express Scripts at 855-315-8527.
+See Other services under You need prior Plan approval for certain services on page 17.
+Note: Certain specialty drugs dispensed by sources other than through the Express Scripts are covered under Specialty drugs, Section 5(a), see page 38.
+FDA approved women's contraceptive drugs and devices Retail: Nothing Retail: Nothing for the purpose of birth control, with a physician's written prescription.
+Note For retail purchases made at a non-Network pharmacy, you Note For retail purchases made at a non-Network pharmacy, you Note: You may purchase up to a 90-day supply of covered drugs and supplies at select participating pharmacies through Express Scripts Smart90 ® Program.
 You will pay the applicable mail order copayment for each prescription purchased.
-See page 67.
-Note: You and your doctor have the option to request a name brand drug even if a generic equivalent is available.
-However, you will be responsible for the difference in cost between the name brand drug and the generic even when the physician indicates "dispense as written" (DAW).
-Retail: Nothing Note: For retail purchases made at a non-Network pharmacy, you pay the same per prescription copayment/ coinsurance as listed on page 70, plus the difference in cost had you used a participating Express Scripts network pharmacy.
-Network Mail Order: Nothing Retail: Nothing Note: For retail purchases made at a non-Network pharmacy, you pay the same per prescription copayment/ coinsurance as listed on page 70, plus the difference in cost had you used a participating Express Scripts network pharmacy.
-Network Mail Order: Nothing Tobacco cessation medications: Over-the-counter (with a physician's prescription) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a participating Express Scripts network retail pharmacy, a non-Network retail pharmacy, or the Express Scripts Mail Service.
-PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) Note: To receive benefits for over-the-counter tobacco cessation medications and products, you must have a physician's prescription.
+See page 69. pay the same per prescription copayment/coinsurance as listed on page 72, plus the difference in cost had you used a participating Express Scripts network pay the same per prescription copayment/coinsurance as listed on page 72, plus the difference in cost had you used a participating Express Scripts network Note: You and your doctor have the option to request a name brand drug even if a generic equivalent is available.
+However, you will be responsible for the difference in cost between the name brand drug and the generic even when the physician indicates "dispense as written" (DAW). pharmacy.
+Network Mail Order: Nothing pharmacy.
+Network Mail Order: Nothing Tobacco cessation medications: Over-the-counter (with a physician's presciption) and prescription drugs approved by the FDA to treat tobacco dependence when obtained from a participating Express Scripts network retail pharmacy, a non-Network retail pharmacy, or the Express Scripts Mail Service.
+PPO: Nothing (no deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) PPO: Nothing (No deductible) Non-PPO: Any difference between our allowance and the billed amount (No deductible) Note: To receive benefits for over-the-counter tobacco cessation medications and products, you must have a physician's prescription.
 Note: You and your doctor have the option to request a name brand drug even if a generic equivalent is available.
 However, you will be responsible for the difference in cost between the name brand drug and the generic even when the physician indicates "dispense as written" (DAW).
 Note: The quantity of drugs reimbursed will be subject to recommended courses of treatment.

-Prescription drug benefits - continued on next page
+Covered medications and supplies - continued on next page